12 Reasons Why Pothos Leaves are Turning Yellow & How to Solve Them

 12. Age of the leaves

-As the Pothos Plant matures, the older leaves turn yellow and die.
+As the Pothos Plant matures, the older leaves turn yellow, brown and drop.
 Therefore, do not be alarmed, if one or two leaves yellow as this is a natural process.

 You liked it?
 Share on social media.